humdingerb/quicklaunch/ReadMe.md

 *   These folders are ignored by default:
 `B_SYSTEM_ADDONS_DIRECTORY` and `B_TRASH_DIRECTORY`
 In other words, applications in Trash are ignored, as well as add-ons.
 `B_SYSTEM_BIN_DIRECTORY` used to be ignored, but since especially ported software often ends up in the /bin folder, that is a bad idea.
-You'll have to remove unwanted commandline apps manually now, e.g. via _Add to ignore list_ of the context menu.
+You'll have to remove unwanted commandline apps manually now, i.e. via _Add to ignore list_ of the context menu.
 *	If you happen to use an app or a script that doesn't show up in QuickLaunch (and is in a writable location), you can add these atrributes in Terminal to the app or script:
 `addattr BEOS:TYPE application/x-vnd.Be-elfexecutable /path/to/your/app-or-script`
 `addattr BEOS:APP_SIG  application/x-vnd.anything-unique /path/to/your/app-or-script`